-4.8 Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
+4.8 Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation

+CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
+University policy prohibits protected-class discrimination and harassment, sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
 These behaviors harm individuals and our community.
 The Office of Institutional Equity and Compliance (OIEC) addresses these concerns, and individuals who believe they have been subjected to misconduct can contact OIEC at 303-492-2127 or email cureport@colorado.edu.
 Information about university policies, reporting options, and support resources can be found on the OIEC website.